mozilla/anodejsholidayseason/localization/localization_part_2.md

     msgid "Persona for developers"
     msgstr ""

+Later, we'll create PO files from this template.

-After your localizers edit it, it will look more like this:
+After your localizers edit their PO file, it will look more like this:

     #: resources/views/about.ejs:46
     msgid "Persona preserves your privacy"